-Besides writing limericks, I have also translated Die Lorelei by Herman Hesse.
+Besides writing limericks, I have also translated Die Lorelei by Heinrich Heine.
 We read this poem in my German class, back in high school or college, and I have never been really satisfied by any of the translations.

 I decided that maybe the problem was that there wasn't really enough space in English to translate it properly if you used the same meter as the original.
 So I decided to try to translate it into ballad meter:

 I do not know the reason forA funny thing happened when I was translating it, though.
 I figured out how to translate it using the original meter, and ended up with a version that I like much better than my ballad version.
 Without further ado, here it is: